Matt-Crow/RustWebExample/README.md

 ## Running the App
 `cargo run -p admission`
+and in another terminal
+`cargo run -p complement`

 ## Testing the App
 `cargo test`
 `cargo clippy`

 ## Demo
+todo redo with waitlist
 This app demonstrates many of the basic features common to most REST APIs.
 1. run the app and open `Postman`
 2. make a `GET` request to `localhost:8080/api/v1/hospitals` - should receive `401 unauthorized`